Ganymede-Bio/website-docusaurus/docs/sdk/sdk_markdowns/benchling.benchling.md

 &nbsp; &nbsp; &nbsp; &nbsp; entity will be registered to.
 **naming_strategy** : `NamingStrategy`
 &nbsp; &nbsp; &nbsp; &nbsp; Naming strategy to use when creating new entities.
 See NamingStrategy for more details.
+**check_for_existing** : `bool`
+&nbsp; &nbsp; &nbsp; &nbsp; Whether or not to check for the existence of the entities in `name_field`.
+This is useful to turn off when you know you'll be creating new entities (for example with many naming strategies) and want to avoid many api calls for checking existence of custom entities,
 **wait** : `bool`
 &nbsp; &nbsp; &nbsp; &nbsp; Whether to wait for the task to complete before returning
 **error_on_fail** : `bool`